NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

       -o jitter_tri/run

 The translation weight is set to 10.0, which is rather high.
 This multiplies the differences of initial and optimized camera centers in the optimization problem, with no robust threshold, so this should not let the camera centers move much, giving a chance to the camera orientations to do most of the work.
 The rotation weight is set to 0.0, so the quaternions can move freely, subject to the ground and pixel reprojection error constraints.
+See also :numref:`jitter_camera`.

-Next, we invoke the solver with the same initial data, but with a constraint tying to the prior (reference) DEM, with the option ``--heights-from-dem ref-adj.tif``.
+Next, we invoke the solver with the same initial data, but with a constraint tying to the reference DEM, with the option ``--heights-from-dem ref-adj.tif``.
 Since the difference between the created stereo DEM and the reference DEM is on the order of 5-10 meters, we will use ``--heights-from-dem-weight 0.05`` and ``--heights-from-dem-robust-threshold 0.05``.
-The weight times the uncertainty in the reference DEM better be less than the image ground sample distance.
+The reference DEM weight times its uncertainty better be less 1.0, to make it comparable to pixel reprojection error or less.

-The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM constraint robust threshold.
+The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM constraint robust threshold used here, at 0.05.
 So, pixel reprojection errors will be given higher priority than errors to ground.
 Therefore, we want the solution to be first of all self-consistent, and only then consistency with the ground will be attempted.

 .. figure:: ../images/pleiades_err.png
    :name: pleiades_err